Bleeding During Pregnancy, Labor and Delivery

 - Uterine atony: Uterine atony occurs when the uterus does not effectively contract after delivery of a baby.
 Conditions like placenta previa and placental abruption can increase the risk of uterine atony, and of postpartum hemorrhage by extension.

 - Trauma around the time of labor: Bleeding from trauma during or near the labor process can lead to postpartum hemorrhage.
 This bleeding can be the result of complications like uterine rupture or lacerations from delivery or surgical intervention.

 - Coagulopathy: Women who have inherited or acquired blood disorders that impact blood clotting ability may suffer from postpartum hemorrhage due to their body’s inability to stop delivery-related bleeding.

 Women who are at high risk for postpartum hemorrhaging should be identified early in pregnancy, and their labor and delivery should be managed in a safe and appropriate way depending on their level of risk.
-Some factors that put women at greater risk for postpartum hemorrhage are:
+Some factors that put women at greater risk for postpartum hemorrhage are (20):

-- Retained placenta: Meaning that the placenta does not exit the womb within 30 minutes of birth.
+- Retained placenta: The placenta does not exit the womb within 30 minutes of birth.